 On behalf of The Law Office of Gustavo E. Frances, P.A.

-Our Child Custody Attorney in Fort Lauderdale at the Law Office of Gustavo E Frances understand that as a father you want to see your children everyday.
+Our child custody lawyer in Fort Lauderdale at The Law Office Of Gustavo E. Frances, P.A. understand that as a father you want to see your children every day.
 Women are not the only ones who want children.
 Fathers yearn to have children and raise them.
-As a society the role of father in the household is changing.
-Decades ago fathers were seen as the bread winners who worked tireless hours to provide for their family while the mother stayed home and took after the children and the household.
-A more modern approach to father hood is sharing the responsibilities women once solely had.
+As a society, the role of the father in the household is changing.
+Decades ago fathers were seen as the breadwinners who worked tireless hours to provide for their family while the mother stayed home and took after the children and the household.
+A more modern approach to fatherhood is sharing the responsibilities women once solely had.
 Now more than ever fathers are a more important role in their children’s lives.
 Fathers are working less and taking on more “caregiving” roles, thus, bonding more with their children and leaving a better impact on their lives.
 Just because you are divorcing does not mean that you have to give up those roles.
 Just because you are divorcing does not mean that your ex-wife will now be the primary giver.

 Florida has strict guidelines that each parent must follow in order to pass an evaluation that shows how competent they are at parenting and taking the best care of the children.
 Florida courts want to ensure that the children’s best interests are at work here and they take very seriously where the children will have the best opportunity to grow and succeed.
 The Florida courts are also very aware that sometimes the best homes aren’t the ones with the most money.
 So, if you are a father and looking to get full custody, here are some criteria to keep in mind: